qiubinglin/qiubinglin.github.io/_posts/2024-04-20-Quadprog Programming.md

 ---

 # Definition
-The quadprog qrogramming problem with $n$ variables and $m$ constraints can be formulated follows.
+The quadratic programming problem with $n$ variables and $m$ constraints can be formulated follows.
 Given:
 1. a real-valued, $n$-dimensional vector $c$,
 2. an $n \times n$ real symmetric matrix $H$,
 3. an $m \times n$ real metrix $A$,
 4. an $m$-dimensional real vector $b$.

-The objective of quadprog qrogramming is to find an $n$-dimensional vector $x$, that will
+The objective of quadratic programming is to find an $n$-dimensional vector $x$, that will

 $$
    minimize \quad \frac{1}{2} x^T H x + c^T x